Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/New-AzSentinelIncidentComment.md

 # New-AzSentinelIncidentComment

 ## SYNOPSIS
-Add an Incident Comment to an Incident.
+Adds a Comment to an Incident.

 ## SYNTAX